 John Crowley-Buck is Special Assistant to the Vice President for Mission & Ministry.
 In this role, he supports the work of the Vice President in advancing the Catholic identity, Ignatian heritage, and Jesuit mission of Georgetown University.
 John holds a PhD in Christian Ethics from Loyola University Chicago, a MA in Theological Ethics from Boston College, and a BA in Theology and English from Boston College.
 He is also an adjunct instructor in the Department of Theology & Religious Studies.
 John is committed to fostering safe, critical spaces for students, faculty, and staff to engage with Georgetown’s Catholic and Jesuit heritage, and discovering new ways of understanding themselves as participating in both the service of faith and the promotion of justice.
 Outside of work, he is an avid cook, loves to swim and sail, and is always looking for the next good read.

-John Main Center for Meditation and Inter-religious Dialogue.
-She oversees the Center’s meditation sessions, ecumenical and inter-religious offerings and leadership formation for the diverse student team.
+John Main Center Program Director.
+She oversees the Center’s meditation sessions, ecumenical and inter-religious offerings, and leadership formation for the diverse student team.
 In this role, Lisa seeks to foster a deeper integration of contemplative practices with compassionate action.
 She has loved serving in university and parish ministry in the States as well as overseas with the British Jesuits to launch the London Jesuit Volunteers and with non-profits in Sri Lanka and Cyprus, such as Emerge and Caritas.
-Lisa always aspires to cultivate welcoming spaces where students, faculty and staff can explore in community or individually, their deepest heart questions about finding a spiritual home within, without and across faith traditions, navigating life transitions, grief and purpose.
+Lisa always aspires to cultivate welcoming spaces where students, faculty, and staff can explore in community or individually, their deepest heart questions about finding a spiritual home within, without, and across faith traditions, navigating life transitions, grief, and purpose.
 Lisa pursued interdisciplinary studies in Social Behavior and Ecology at U.C.
-Irvine, holds an M.Div. from Saint John’s School of Theology and Seminary with the Benedictines in Minnesota and earned a certificate for spiritual direction with the RSCJ’s at the Center for Christian Spirituality, University of San Diego.
+Irvine, holds an M.Div. from Saint John’s School of Theology and Seminary with the Benedictines in Minnesota, and earned a certificate for spiritual direction with the RSCJ’s at the Center for Christian Spirituality, University of San Diego.
 She is certified to teach Ashtanga-based vinyasa yoga.
 Beyond the Hilltop, Lisa loves time with family, Filipino sweets and siopao, afternoon tea, watching foreign films, and befriending local artisans.